QuiNovas/terraform-aws-cloudfront-s3-object/README.md

 This module creates a cloudfront S3 origin object and then invalidates the object in Cloudfront.

+Note that this module enforces encryption, either with the supplied KMS Key or with the account default.

 ## Authors

 Module managed by Quinovas (https://github.com/QuiNovas)